Transport in Ivory Coast: Road transport

-Ivory Coast road network spreads over 85 000 km consisting of 75 000 unpaved, 65 000 km, and 224 km highways.
+Ivory Coast's road network spreads over 85,000 kilometers, consisting of 75,000 unpaved, 65,000 km, and 224 km highways.
 It provides national and international traffic with neighbor countries.

 The Trans–West African Coastal Highway provides a paved link to Ghana, Togo, Benin and Nigeria, with paved highways to landlocked Mali and Burkina Faso feeding into the coastal highway.
 When construction of roads and bridges in Liberia and Sierra Leone is complete, the highway will link to another seven Economic Community of West African States (ECOWAS) nations to the west and north-west.
 At the national level, vehicles are estimated at 600 000, which includes 75% of used cars (second hand) due to the low purchasing power since the beginning of the economic crisis.
 20 000 new cars are registered every year.
 Although maintenance and renovations works are being carried out since middle-2011, over 80% of the Ivorian network is older than 20 years and therefore damaged.

 In addition, a significant traffic exists throughout Abidjan.
 This traffic is mainly composed of taxi, buses and mini-buses locally referred to as Gbaka.

 The country counts with two 4-laned motorways, the first one running from Abidjan to Yamoussoukro for a length of 224 km., and the second joining Abidjan to Grand-Bassam, with a length of 30 km.
 Both are built with modern technologies and under international standards of security.